SHIFT's eLearning Blog

 3) Make content easy-to-read

-Just like with any other type of web page or marketing message online, readability should be a key element to factor in on any eLearning course we create.
+Just like with any other type of web page or marketing message online, readability should be a key element to factor in any eLearning course we create.
 Courses should be designed with careful attention to the layout of the screen, the organization of the content, and the spacing between elements.
 Specifically, you want the content to be easy to read for your learners.

 Unfortunately, too many eLearning designers believe that just transferring the content of a presentation or a PDF into screens —words on a page—is enough for success.